PaloAltoNetworks/prisma_channel_resources/panw-partner-wiki-main/contents/labs/prisma_cloud_compute_gitlab_self_hosted_kaniko_rootless_container_building.md

 * Ensure you have a way to get the cert package down to the runner as a .crt file which is required for Kaniko to work, recommending you either put the cert package in the repo you're working on or clone it using wget from a different repo.

-your prisma-containerized-scan.txt file should look like this

-* Create a plain text file called `prisma-containerized-scan.txt`
+* Create a plain text file called `prisma-containerized-scan.txt`, then paste in the contents from the code block directly below:

 ```
 #Add Twistcli